Skip to main content

 For example, if running bitfount from the CLI, you can set the environment variable in the same command:

-BITFOUNT_DEV_MODE=True bitfount run_pod --path_to_config_yaml=<CONFIG_FILE>
+BITFOUNT_USE_MPS=True bitfount run_pod --path_to_config_yaml=<CONFIG_FILE>

 Or you can set it at any point prior to the running the bitfount command or launching the environment from which you will import bitfount (e.g. jupyter notebook):

-export BITFOUNT_DEV_MODE=True
+export BITFOUNT_USE_MPS=True

 # Any number of other commands in between